reidmorrison/semantic_logger/README.md

 As of SemanticLogger V2.0 the Rails logging is no longer automatically replaced when including SemanticLogger.
-Include the [rails_semantic_logger](http://github.com/ClarityServices/rails_semantic_logger) to replace the Rails default logger with SemanticLogger
+Include the [rails_semantic_logger](http://github.com/ClarityServices/rails_semantic_logger) gem to replace the Rails default logger with SemanticLogger

 ### Overview